 You may have seen in recent news that St Pauls Barrister, John Harrison QC, was part of a team who made legal history by securing an unprecedented bribery acquittal for Sarclad following a DPA.
 But what is a Deferred Prosecution Agreement?
-Here, we answer some FAQs regarding DPAs.
+In this article, we answer some FAQs regarding deferred prosecution agreements.

 In the instance of fraud or a financial crime case, a Deferred Prosecution Agreement (DPA) refers to a judge-supervised agreement between the prosecutor and defendant whereby prosecution is conditionally suspended while the defendant fulfils the requirements of the agreement in a set period of time.

 What are the Terms of a Deferred Prosecution Agreement?